jetthoughts/jt.github.io/_career/senior-ruby-developer.md

 ###The necessary knowledge and skills:

-- 5+ years working with Ruby on Rails.
+- You are an expert Rubyist and have 5+ years working with Ruby on Rails, solid command of web standards and web technologies, experience in gem creation and maintenance.
-- In depth knowledge of Ruby and one or two other languages: Java, Scala, Python, or PHP.
+- You are not just writing solid code, but you can match technological solutions to business needs and requirements.
-- Strong to expert skills using HTML/DOM/CSS/Javascript.
+- You feel comfortable working in a dedicated team.
-- Solid command of web standards, CSS-based design, cross-browser compatibility.
+- You have an ability and (more importantly) a desire to communicate in English a lot every day.
-- Excellent verbal and written English communication skills.
+- Team leading experience will be considered as a big plus.